Fierce pride since 1836

 In 1991 he was painted gold in preparation for the Rugby World Cup, and to this day all players enter the stadium below him.

-Lion Brewery was reborn in London and Singapore, the “Lion City” and one of the most iconic trading posts.
+Lion Brewery was reborn in London and Singapore (the “Lion City”).